Bitfinex Review

 | PGP Email Encryption | Optional | For users who want encrypted email communications with Bitfinex. |

-I specifically tested the withdrawal address whitelisting and found it well-implemented.
+The withdrawal address whitelisting is well-implemented.
 After adding a new address, there is a mandatory cooling period before it becomes active.
 Combined with U2F hardware key 2FA, this creates a strong barrier against unauthorized withdrawals even if someone gains access to your login credentials.

 The Systemic Risk Question: Tether and iFinex